vaslabs/talos/README.md

 libraryDependencies += "org.vaslabs.talos" %% "taloskamon" % "0.3.0"
 libraryDependencies += "org.vaslabs.talos" %% "hystrixreporter" % "0.3.0"
 ```
-This library provides a way to stream events on what's happening in the circuit breakers.
-You can do:
+The events library provides a way to stream events on what's happening in the circuit breakers.
+E.g. combining with the talosakkasupport you can do:
 ```scala

 import akka.pattern.CircuitBreaker